wapiti-scanner/wapiti/README.rst

 You can also take a look at the manpage (wapiti.1 or wapiti.1.html) for more details on each option.

+If you have another question, first check the `FAQ <https://github.com/wapiti-scanner/wapiti/blob/master/doc/FAQ.md>`__

-If you find a bug, fill a issue : https://github.com/wapiti-scanner/wapiti/issues
+If you find a bug, fill an issue : https://github.com/wapiti-scanner/wapiti/issues

 The official wiki can be helpful too :
 https://sourceforge.net/p/wapiti/wiki/browse_pages/